Umme Hassan

 Majida Younas (Urdu: ماجدہ یونس)' better known by the Kunya Umme Hassan (Urdu: أمّ حسان, lit.
-'Mother of Hassan (Note: Hassan was her son who was killed in 2007 siege)') is a Pakistani Islamic scholar and Islamist activist, who serves as Principal of Jamia Hafsa, an influential Deobandi Islamic seminary in Islamabad.
+'Mother of Hassan (Note: Hassan was her son who was killed in 2007 siege)') is a Pakistani Islamist activist, scholar, and principal of Jamia Hafsa, a Deobandi Islamic seminary in Islamabad.

 She is the spouse of the Abdul Aziz Ghazi, the daughter-in-law of Muhammad Abdullah and sister-in-law of Abdul Rashid Ghazi.

-She was arrested by Pakistan Army Special Service Group during Operation Sunrise in July 2007, but was later released by the Supreme Court of Pakistan in August 2007. and was acquitted in 2012.
+She was arrested by Pakistan Army Special Service Group during Operation Sunrise in July 2007, but was later released by the Supreme Court of Pakistan in August 2007 and was acquitted in 2012.

 Early life and education

-She was born in 1969 in Multan to Hafiz Muhammad Younas, a close associate of Muhammad Abdullah Ghazi.
-Her family were Muhajirs and had migrated to Pakistan from Jalandhar during the 1947 Partition.
+She was born in 1969 in Multan to Hafiz Muhammad Younas, a close associate of her future father-in law Muhammad Abdullah.
+Her family migrated to Pakistan from Jalandhar during the 1947 Partition.

 Following her graduation from a Madrasa with a Dars-i Nizami degree, she married Abdul Aziz Ghazi in 1985.

-In 1998, she witnessed the assassination of Muhammad Abdullah Ghazi.
-According to her account, she and Aziz pursued the assailant, who then fired shots at them before escaping in a waiting vehicle with accomplices.
+In 1998, she witnessed the assassination of her father-in-law.
+According to her account, she and Aziz pursued the assailant, who fired shots at them before escaping in a waiting vehicle with accomplices.

 2007 Siege of Lal Masjid

 In January 2007, She and her husband Abdul Aziz launched an anti-vice and Shari'a campaign after the demolition of several mosques in Islamabad by the Capital Development Authority.

-Following this, she directed her students to occupy a nearby library. and then initiated vigilante actions across the city, targeting businesses they accused of promoting "un-Islamic activities."
+Following this, she directed her students to occupy a nearby children's library and then initiated vigilante actions across the city, targeting businesses they accused of promoting "un-Islamic activities."
 These targets included video vendors and barber shops.

-On 27 June 2007, her female students from Jamia Hafsa kidnapped three Chinese nationals, who they accused of running a brothel, and seized two policemen. a day later all of the women were released after supposedly confessing to running the brothel and were shown on the television wearing burqas.
+On 27 June 2007, her female students from Jamia Hafsa kidnapped three Chinese nationals, who they accused of running a brothel, and seized two policemen.
+A day later all of the women were released after supposedly confessing to running the brothel and were shown on the television wearing burqas.

 On 3 July 2007, the standoff with the government ended in bloody gun battles after which the Pakistan Army including the Pakistan Rangers, and Special Service Group (SSG) surrounded the Red Mosque and Jamia Hafsa in Islamabad.
 On 4 July 2007, her husband was arrested as he attempted to leave the complex while disguised in a burqa.
 She remained inside the besieged complex with her brother-in-law, Abdul Rashid Ghazi, and refused to surrender.
 During the siege, her son, Hassan Ghazi, was also killed.
 He was a student at the Red Mosque and the source of her kunya, Umm Hassan.